-- The Official Plan shall be read in its entirety and all relevant policies shall be a) considered and balanced when implementing this Plan. - b) The objectives are part of this Plan and assist in understanding the intent of the policies.
-In the event of ambiguity or conflict in the policies of this Plan for specific circumstances, the preamble shall provide interpretative guidance. - c) The objectives and policies presented in Chapters 1 to 7 inclusive and Chapters 11 and 12 of this Plan, unless otherwise specified, apply to the entire Plan area. - d) The objectives and policies presented in Chapters 8, 9 and 10 of this Plan, unless otherwise specified, apply only to the lands so designated on the City System, Urban Structure and the Land Use Plan schedules. - The designations and other areas identified on Schedules A to N of the Plan e) are intended to show general areas.
-The boundaries are approximate and are subject to interpretation at the time of implementation of the Plan, except for those boundaries established by well-defined features such as railways, highways and roads, utility corridors, property boundaries or where specifically defined in an area-specific plan or in this Plan. - The boundaries in Schedule J-1: Provincial Prime Agricultural Areas for the f) Greater Golden Horseshoe and Schedule M-1: Provincial Natural Heritage System for the Greater Golden Horseshoe will be refined through the next municipal comprehensive review.
+- a) The Official Plan shall be read in its entirety and all relevant policies shall be considered and balanced when implementing this Plan. - b) The objectives are part of this Plan and assist in understanding the intent of the policies.
+In the event of ambiguity or conflict in the policies of this Plan for specific circumstances, the preamble shall provide interpretative guidance. - c) The objectives and policies presented in Chapters 1 to 7 inclusive and Chapters 11 and 12 of this Plan, unless otherwise specified, apply to the entire Plan area. - d) The objectives and policies presented in Chapters 8, 9 and 10 of this Plan, unless otherwise specified, apply only to the lands so designated on the City System, Urban Structure and the Land Use Plan schedules. - e) The designations and other areas identified on Schedules A to N of the Plan are intended to show general areas.
+The boundaries are approximate and are subject to interpretation at the time of implementation of the Plan, except for those boundaries established by well-defined features such as railways, highways and roads, utility corridors, property boundaries or where specifically defined in an area-specific plan or in this Plan. - e)f) The boundaries in Schedule J-1: Provincial Prime Agricultural Areas for the Greater Golden Horseshoe and Schedule M-1: Provincial Natural Heritage System for the Greater Golden Horseshoe will be refined through the next municipal comprehensive review.
 Prior to the municipal comprehensive review, the City will consult Schedule J: Agricultural Land Base - Rural Area and Schedule M: The Natural Heritage System to inform the interpretation of Schedule J-1: Provincial Prime Agricultural Areas for the Greater Golden Horseshoe and Schedule M-1: Provincial Natural Heritage System for the Greater Golden Horseshoe.

-- g) Notwithstanding Subsection 12.2.2 e) of this Plan, the Growth Framework area boundaries, as identified on Schedule B-1: Growth Framework, of this Plan, are static.
-However, boundaries may be subject to interpretation by the City where a proposed development or lot consolidation crosses more than one Growth Area.
-In such instances, where the proposed development or lot consolidation involves a property immediately adjacent to a Major Arterial, Multi-Purpose Arterial, Urban Avenue, Main Street or Industrial Connector Street, as shown on Schedule O-1: Classification of Transportation Facilities Urban Area, Schedule O-3: Classification of Transportation Facilities Downtown Urban Centre, or Schedule O-4: Classification of Transportation Facilities Uptown Urban Centre, of this Plan, the City may extend the most intensification permissive area to the entire site(s). - h) The text of this Plan shall be used to interpret and clarify the schedules.
-In the case of a discrepancy between the policies and the related schedule, the policies will take precedence. - i) Where the intent of this Plan is maintained, minor boundary adjustments will not require amendment to this Plan, unless more specific direction is provided by this Plan.
-Consideration of such an adjustment will include a review of: - (i) the existing Zoning By-law; - (ii) prevailing lot depths; - (iii) lotting pattern and orientation and natural features, such as watercourses; and - (iv) land use patterns.
+- Arterial, Multi-Purpose Arterial, Urban Avenue, Main Street or Industrial Connector Street, as shown on Schedule O-1: Classification of Transportation Facilities Uptown Urban Centre, of this Plan, the Gity most intensification permissive area to the most intensification permissive area to the entire site(s). - g)h) The text of this Plan shall be used to interpret and clarify the schedules.
+In the case of a discrepancy between the policies and the related schedule, the policies will take precedence. - h)i) Where the intent of this Plan is maintained, minor boundary adjustments will not require amendment to this Plan, unless more specific direction is provided by this Plan.
+Consideration of such an adjustment will include a review of: - (i) the existing Zoning By-law; - III.(ii) prevailing lot depths; - mmm.(iii) lotting pattern and orientation and natural features, such as watercourses; and nnn.(iv) land use patterns.